robertluwang/miniguide-javascript/11-async.md

 })();
 ```

-In this example, we simulate data fetching using three different asynchronous approaches: callbacks, promises, and async/await.
+In this example, data fetching is simulated using three different asynchronous approaches: callbacks, promises, and async/await.
 Each approach achieves the same goal of fetching data asynchronously after a delay of 1 second.
 The console output will show the fetched data using each method.

 run result